jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

-I am an AI/ML practitioner with a bias towards action rather than perfection.
-I am based in 🇵🇭 where it's mostly 🌤️ or 🌧️.
+I am an average data scientist and software engineer with above average hunger and passion in solving the big hairy problems of today.
+I am based in 🇸🇬 where it's mostly 🌤️ or 🌧️.
 Outside development work, I play sports 🎾 and take [pictures](https://vsco.co/jpacilo/gallery) 📸 in my free time.
 I am best reached via [email](joshuaacilo.13@gmail.com) for anything interesting.

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.